am401/amdotcom/_posts/2020-11-29-troubleshoot-with-curl.md

 ## Written: 2020/11/29

-I use <a href="https://curl.se/">cURL</a> on a regular basis to troubleshoot a variety of issues both at work and while working on projects.
+I use [cURL](https://curl.se/) on a regular basis to troubleshoot a variety of issues both at work and while working on projects.
 It is an excellent tool to get an idea of what is happening when a request is made to a website.
-While this tool is vast in its features including connecting via **SFTP**, I will not be covering those steps within this article.
+While this tool is vast in its features including connecting via `SFTP`, I will not be covering those steps within this article.

 ### Headers